jamiesmith/astrosaloon/_drafts/the-telescope-takahashi-fsq-edxv4.md

 ## Takahashi Reducer QE 0.73x

-This did actually end up going back.
+This ended up going back.

 1. It was _not_ cheap (not that the other stuff was)
 2. I couldn't get definitive spacing on how to use it with the NiteCrawler